ares466/aws-notes/devops-pro/STORAGE_SERVICES.md

 ![S3 Access Points](./static/images/s3_accesspoints.png)

+## S3 Inventory

+The S3 Inventory feature helps you manage storage within S3.
+The service inventories objects and various optional fields (e.g., encryption, size, last modified, storage class, version id, replication status, object lock).

+Inventory is analyzed daily or weekly.
+It cannot be run on-demand.

+The result of the inventory analysis is a CSV, ORC, or Parquet report.

+Multiple inventories can be setup to write to a destination bucket within the same account or different account.

 ## S3 Object Lock

 `Object Lock` implements a `WORM` (write once read many) security policy in which individual versions cannot be modified or deleted.